Our People

 • Richard Foord MP

-Richard Foord is an Officer of the APPG on Modern Conflict.
+Richard Foord is the Chair and Registered Contact of the APPG on Modern Conflict.
 He was elected as the Liberal Democrat MP for the Tiverton and Honiton in June 2022 and currently serves as the Liberal Democrat’s Defence Spokesman in the Commons.
 Prior to his parliamentary career, Richard served in the Army for ten years, reaching the rank of Major and received three campaign medals for service in Iraq and the Balkans.
 He volunteers at two scout groups in the area and has raised thousands of pounds for charities, including running the London Marathon for the Royal British Legion.

 • Lord Hodgson of Astley Abbotts